shalslikesepi/oldversion.github.io/_pages/cv.md

   * Protocols:
   1. Developing the Biobehavioral Foundation for Self-Management of Psych-neurological Symptoms in Hematopoietic Stem Cell Transplant (HCT) Survivors
   2. Foundations for a Targeted Dietary Intervention to Mitigate Dysbiosis and Persistent Fatigue for Survivors of Allogeneic Hematopoietic Cell Transplantation (HCT)
   3. A Phase III, Randomized, Clinical Trial Comparing Two Diets in Patients Undergoing Hematopoietic Stem Cell Transplant (HSCT) or Remission Induction Chemotherapy for Acute Leukemia and Myelodysplastic Syndrome
- * Duties included: Data entry and cleaning, maintenance and audit of patient files, verification of accuracy and validity of data
+ * Duties included: Headed data management under 3 distinct project protocols, Managed scoring, data entry and cleaning for over 200 patient files with 100+ data points each within both REDCap and OnCore management software, Streamlined audit of 100+ patient files, Verified the accuracy and validity of data entered into databases; corrected any errors.

  * Supervisor: Debra Lynch Kelly, Ph.D., RN, OCN, CNE

 **May 2019 - Aug 2019** SPARK Intern
 Department of Cancer Epidemiology, Moffitt Cancer Center

-  * Duties included: Patient recruitment, enrollment, and follow-up, requesting tissue samples, auditing, revision of operational manuals, preparation of project-related reports, manuscripts, and presentations, presentation of research findings at Moffitt Research Day 2019
+  * Duties included: Consulted with patients via phone for enrollment and follow-up procedures, Coordinated 50+ outgoing tissue sample requests with various Florida hospitals, Assembled and disseminated study and recruitment materials, including management of participant compensation, Assisted with the preparation of project-related reports, manuscripts, and presentations, Presented research findings in a talk at Moffitt Research Day 2019.

   * Supervisor: Jong Park, Ph.D., MPH
   * <a href="https://moffitt.org/education/research-education-and-training/office-of-undergraduate-and-visiting-scholar-affairs/formal-programs/spark/" target="_blank" rel="noreferrer">More about the SPARK Internship Program here </a>